Prague Shopping Malls and Shopping Centers

 Website: www.pavilon.cz

 Metropole Zličín is a large fashion and entertainment complex on the outskirts of Prague.
-It includes a Cinema City multiplex theatre and a large electronics store Electro World.
-Although not in the city center, the mall is conveniently located right at the Zličín metro station, about a 20-minute ride from the center.
-It is also conveniently accessible by car.
-A 24-hour Tesco supermarket is located near the shopping center (take the bus or drive, walking is not recommended).
+It includes a Cinema City multiplex theatre.
+The mall is located right at the Zličín metro station, about a 20-minute ride from the center.
+It is also accessible by car.

 Address: Řevnická 1, Prague 5